 All 2D and 3D work must be no larger than 24″ wide and arrive READY TO HANG/INSTALL

 We would like to include video for those of you who are video artists through small monitors and projection, as well as through YouTube links in the online catalog.
 Please be aware that depending on how many video entries we receive we may have to loop multiple works on one monitor/projector.
 We will provide information to the audience about authorship of each piece.

 We welcome writers and text artists to participate!
 We will include your written work in a book, links, and/or slideshows for viewing.

 Please submit your work by following the instructions in our Amended 2022 Call to Artists.

 - Contact Information

-- Details of Work (title, date, size, media)
+- Details of Work (title, date, size, media, and price)

 - Artist bio

 - A short statement about either the work submitted or a more general statement about why you are participating.

 - If you do not feel comfortable providing any information beyond the practical contact and work details that is fine.